 There are three non-cumulative exams for this course (including the final).
+Exams will be taken online via eLearn.
 Format will be Multiple Choice and Short Answer.
 Content may be drawn from Powerpoints on eLearn, lecture notes, selected portions of the text, and instructor handouts provided on eLearn.
 Study guides will be provided for each exam.